 - Your climate zone.
 Heating a house in Miami, Florida will obviously require less heating BTUs than heating a house in Chicago, Illinois.

 Secondly, you need to figure out what climate zone you live in.
-That will determine how many BTU per sq ft you need for heating (more on that later on).
+That will determine how many BTU per square foot you need for heating (more on that later on).
 The United States is divided into 7 main climate zones or regions.
 Example: Miami, Florida, is in Climate Zone 2 and requires 35 BTU of heat per sq ft.
-Chicago, Illinois, is in Climate Zone 5 and requires 50 BTU of heat per sq ft.
+Chicago, Illinois, is in Climate Zone 5 and requires 50 BTUs of heat per square foot.

 To help you figure out which climate zone you should input into the heating BTU calculator, you can use this map by Office of Energy Efficiency & Renewable Energy: